By Ugur Nedim

 “Most of the festival goers were able to enjoy the featured acts safely and without the dangerous effects of illicit substances or anti-social behaviour” she said, adding:

 “The organisers put together a well-run event and we will continue to work with them in the future to help ensure music-lovers can attend in a safe, drug-free environment”.

 “People need to realise that high-visibility police operations are par for the course at major music festivals.
 If you bring illicit drugs to these events, chances are you will be caught.”

 Drug possession is a criminal offence which carries a maximum penalty of 2 years in prison and/or a $2,200 fine.

-However, those who wish to plead guilty may be able to avoid a criminal record by seeking what is known as a ‘section 10’ – which means guilty but no conviction recorded.
+However, those who wish to plead guilty may be able to avoid a criminal record by seeking what is known as a ‘section 10 dismissal or conditional release order’ – which means guilty but no conviction recorded.

 Anyone charged with a drug offence is well advised to seek advice from an experienced criminal defence lawyer who can explain the options and the best way forward – even if they cannot ultimately afford to pay for the lawyer to represent them in court.

 If you cannot afford a lawyer, here are some helpful tips for representing yourself in court.